Dentures Near You

 Complete Dentures Near You

 A complete denture or “full denture” is what we most often refer to as “false teeth.”
 They are used when all your teeth are missing.
-Complete dentures are removable and are held in place by suction.
+Complete dentures near you are removable and are held in place by suction.
 There are two types of complete dentures, which include immediate dentures and conventional dentures.

 Immediate dentures are pre-made before your teeth are extracted.
-Your dentist in Palm Beach Gardens will take measurements and make molds of your jaws during your first visit.
+Your dentist in Palm Beach Gardens, FL 33418 will take measurements and make molds of your jaws during your first visit.
 Once your teeth are extracted, the dentures are inserted immediately, hence the name “immediate dentures.”
 One advantage of immediate dentures is that they prevent you from having to be toothless during healing– this period can last up to six months.
 Your bones and gums can shrink during the healing period, and your immediate dentures may need to be relined by your dentist in Palm Beach Gardens for a proper fit.

 Your dentist may suggest overdentures if you are having trouble with your complete dentures.
 Overdentures are removable and fit over natural teeth left in your mouth or over dental implants.